alainQtec/cliHelper.env/docs/Readme.md

 # Docs

 ...
-Using Environment variables can be cost you if you're not diligent.
+Using Environment variables can cost you if you're not diligent.

 ## **Security best practices**